citybikes/citybikes.github.io/README.md

-# Helsinki city bikes
+# Helsinki and Turku city bikes

-How many Helsinki city bikes are at the nearest station?
+How many city bikes are at the nearest station?

 No map, because you probably already know where they are anyway.